Articles

 Avoiding conflict around wear and tear starts before the tenancy even begins.

 At check-in, conduct a detailed inventory, ideally with dated photos.
-This document should capture the exact condition of the property, including the furniture, flooring, fixtures, and any existing marks or defects, you can use our free landlord templates.
+This document should capture the exact condition of the property, including the furniture, flooring, fixtures, and any existing marks or defects.

 Communicate expectations clearly